-Lisa Kennelly is the Chief Marketing Officer at Fishbrain.
-I’m a marketing and communications professional with experience scaling teams and startups in the US and Europe.
-I have expertise in growth and marketing strategy, product marketing, e-commerce, user acquisition, community, and more.
-I’m currently based in Stockholm, Sweden, as the CMO at Fishbrain, the world’s most popular fishing app.
-Originally from Seattle in the US, I’ve also lived in Boston, New York, Vancouver, and Berlin.
+Lisa Kennelly is Global Product Marketing Strategist at Klarna.
+She is a marketing and communications professional with experience scaling teams and startups in the US and Europe.
+She has expertise in growth and marketing strategy, product marketing, e-commerce, user acquisition, community, and more.

 In your own words, what’s your role in the app business right now?

 I’ve spent the last eight years working for venture-backed high-growth mobile-first B2C startups in Europe, and I do my best to stay up to speed and involved with the mobile marketing and subscription app community and industry in general.